Bryant Gumbel Thanked Trump For NFL Rant, And For Good Reason

-“Real Sports” host Bryant Gumbel ended his Tuesday show with a powerful message that started with a message of thanks to President Donald Trump.
+“Real Sports” host Bryant Gumbel ended his Tuesday show with a powerful message that started with thanks to President Donald Trump.

 Gumbel said the president’s “racist, churlish and childish” comments attacking protesting NFL players “energized the social conscience of the modern American athlete.”